brandonsie/epitopefindr/readme.md

 ----------------------------------------------------------------------
 # Guide

-1. Prepare an `AAStringSet` object of peptides as described in the [Biostrings documentation](http://web.mit.edu/~r/current/arch/i386_linux26/lib/R/library/Biostrings/html/XStringSet-class.html).
+1. Prepare an `AAStringSet` object of peptides (identifier + sequence) as described in the [Biostrings documentation](http://web.mit.edu/~r/current/arch/i386_linux26/lib/R/library/Biostrings/html/XStringSet-class.html).
 2. For now, try calling `epFind2()` to run a typical epitopefindr pipeline.
 A make-style implementation is an upcoming development goal.

 A brief summary of the functions called by `epFind2`: